The-Great1/alx-system_engineering-devops/0x02-shell_redirections/README.md

 7 should create a non empty file with special characters in the name 8 writes the result of 'ls -la' into a file,'ls\_cwd\_content' 9 duplicates the last line of the file iacta
+10 deletes all .js files and not directories in the current directory and subdirectories